Anna (Los Angeles, CA)

-Andrew is a father of a 2nd grader and nearly 5 year old in Denver.
+Andrew is a father of a 3nd grader and kindergartener in Denver.
 His kids attend the same, integrating elementary school he attended.

 Bridget (Minneapolis, MN)

 Bridget Gernander lives in Minneapolis, Minnesota with her middle school aged kids.
-Bridget grew up in Minneapolis and was very happy being in the minority at her elementary schools before her parents white flighted to the suburbs.
+Bridget grew up in Minneapolis going to an integrated elementary school before her parents white flighted to the suburbs.
 When it was time for her kids to go to school, their family found an integrating school where they would be part of a community that looked like the city as a whole.
 Minneapolis faces enormous equity challenges and Bridget has formed a local chapter of Integrated Schools to have parent to parent conversations about how to live your values through the school choices you make.

 Susan (Pasadena, CA)